T Bone Burnett: Pursuing music

 When the Revue ended, Burnett and two other members of Dylan's band, David Mansfield and Steven Soles, formed The Alpha Band, which released three albums: The Alpha Band (1976), Spark in the Dark (1977), and The Statue Makers of Hollywood (1978).

 Burnett and singer-songwriter Sam Phillips were married in 1989 and divorced in 2004.
 He produced many of her albums, including Martinis & Bikinis and Cruel Inventions.
-He married Callie Khouri in 2006.
-He has three daughters, including one from his marriage to Phillips.